ssamant/GetData-CourseProject/codebook.md

 5. STANDING
 6. LAYING

-####features (numeric variables in columns 3-66 of the dataset)
+####features (numeric variables in columns 3-66 of the tidy dataset)
-In this tidy dataset, the measurement for each variable is the _mean_ value for that subject + activity.
-Each feature denotes the mean or the standard deviation of a signal (e.g. tBodyAcc, fBodyGyro).
+In this tidy dataset, the measurement for each variable is the _mean_ value of the feature measurements for that subject + activity.
+The feature variables are the mean or the standard deviation of the measured feature signals (e.g. tBodyAcc, fBodyGyro).
 Several of the signals are also identified along a particular axis (X, Y, Z).

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y